 Can Anxiety Kill You?

 It’s easy to worry in this day and age.
 In a post 9-11 world, we feel more unstable as a civilization.
 New York, Madrid, London, Columbine, Virginia Tech, the Amish Country, Norway, Sunnyvale, Seal Beach, Sandy Hook Elementary, etc… These human caused atrocities and seeming randomness of it all is enough to put anyone on edge.
-Then there are crazy weather patterns, earthquakes, tsunamis, and the like, not to mention the upcoming December 21, 2012 date thing… We live in a pretty scary time, relative to some others, post cold-war.
+Then there are crazy weather patterns, earthquakes, tsunamis, and the like, not to mention the upcoming whatever… We live in a pretty scary time, relative to some others, post cold-war.

 What Is Stress and Anxiety?